How do you transition from beginner to intermediate yoga?

 Which intermediate yoga poses should you learn first when transitioning from beginner practice?

-Essential first intermediate yoga poses to add to your practice include:
+Essential first intermediate yoga poses to add to your practice:

-• Side plank (Vasisthasana): Progresses from standard plank by adding rotational stability challenges—begin with knees down if needed, building toward full side plank to strengthen obliques
+• Side plank (Vasisthasana): Progresses from standard plank by adding rotational stability challenges — begin with knees down if needed, building toward full side plank to strengthen the obliques

-• Warrior III (Virabhadrasana III): Challenges single-leg balance while strengthening the entire posterior chain—use wall or chair support initially, gradually reducing assistance as stability improves
+• Warrior III (Virabhadrasana III): Challenges single-leg balance while strengthening the entire posterior chain — use wall or chair support initially, reducing assistance as stability improves

 • Revolved triangle (Parivrtta Trikonasana): Introduces spinal rotation and deep balance while building on basic triangle pose foundations

-• Forearm stand prep: Builds shoulder strength and teaches inversion basics through wall-supported practice before attempting full forearm stand
+• Forearm stand prep: Builds shoulder strength and teaches inversion basics through wall-supported practice before attempting the full pose

 Together, these poses address the five physical pillars of intermediate yoga: arm balance, core stability, single-leg balance, spinal rotation, and inversion preparation.
 Introduce each pose individually over several weeks, prioritizing correct alignment and breath control before attempting variations or progressions.
 A high-grip yoga mat is especially valuable during this stage, providing the traction needed for wrist-bearing poses like crow pose and the cushioning that supports safe forearm and knee contact during arm balance practice.